Procollagen galactosyltransferase

 Thus, the two substrates of this enzyme are UDP-galactose and procollagen 5-hydroxy-L-lysine, whereas its two products are UDP and procollagen 5-(D-galactosyloxy)-L-lysine.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-galactose:procollagen-5-hydroxy-L-lysine D-galactosyltransferase.
 Other names in common use include hydroxylysine galactosyltransferase, collagen galactosyltransferase, collagen hydroxylysyl galactosyltransferase, UDP galactose-collagen galactosyltransferase, uridine diphosphogalactose-collagen galactosyltransferase, and UDPgalactose:5-hydroxylysine-collagen galactosyltransferase.
 This enzyme participates in lysine degradation.

+Structure and functions of procollagen galactosyltransferase 1

+Procollagen galactosyltransferase 1 (GT251), encoded by the COLGALT1 gene, plays a crucial role in lysyl O-linked glycosylation and the maturation of collagen.
+GT251 consists of two galactosyltransferase domains (GalT-N and GalT-C) and is stabilized in a dimeric form.
+The GT251 dimer can further associate with LH3 (encoded by PLOD3) to form a heterotetrameric complex, known as the KOGG complex (Lysyl Hydroxylation-Galactosylation-Glucosylation complex).
+Within this complex, three key enzymatic reactions in lysine O-linked glycosylation are coordinately catalyzed by LH3 and GT251, ensuring proper collagen modification and structural integrity.